aapichart/.dotfiles/README.md

 - That should be cover all requirement
 - PS.
 We need to git clone this package into our home folder ex. /home/tony the package will be kept at /home/tony/.dotfiles  => This is the hidden folder
+- After done installation for os part.
+- 1. NVIM
+    - open any text file
+    - then run :PackerInstall
+      (This will install all plugin for nvim)
+    - and run :checkhealth
+      (This will check all other plugins need for nvim ex. npm, nodejs, lsp - language Servers)